midnightntwrk/midnight-architecture/proposals/0020-local-proving-modalities.md

    a community-maintained list of wallet browser extensions.
 While it still raises a security concern in case a malicious proving application gets installed, it will help detecting usage of fake wallet extensions.
-3. (In a low-priority, best-effort basis) implement an experimental WASM-based prover implementation, which could be used with Midnight.js to prove contract calls.
+3. Implement an experimental WASM-based prover implementation, which could be used with Midnight.js to prove contract calls.
    Initially as a means of signalling to the community that this is a thing that is being looked at, but also to streamline the process of integration of WASM proving